burst-apps-team/burst-wiki/docs/en/faq.md

 For Windows, Mac, Android, and Linux, the recommended wallets can be downloaded here:

-* https://www.burst-coin.org/download-wallet (Windows users can download Qbundle, a package that installs the BRS wallet and related software with just a few clicks)
+* [https://www.burst-coin.org/download-wallet](https://www.burst-coin.org/download-wallet) .
+Windows users can download [Qbundle](Qbundle.md), a package that installs the BRS wallet and related software with just a few clicks)

 ### What should I do if QBundle will not start?